sait-wbdv/fall-2022/src/lib/content/assessments/cpnt-265/achievements-2.md

             - Example: [How to build an IntersectionObserver in Composition API](https://stackoverflow.com/questions/70275889/how-to-build-an-intersectionobserver-in-composition-api)
                 - See: [Introduction to the Intersection Observer JavaScript API](https://www.youtube.com/watch?v=T8EYosX4NOo) by Kevin Powell
         - Svelte
+- **Tool time: _5 points_**
+    Demonstration of skillz in a specialized software tool _not_, covered in class:
+    - Docker
+    - Lighthouse performance tests
+    - Postman API tests
+    - etc
 </section>

 ---